 News and Notices

 The California Secretary of State provides authentication of public official signatures on documents to be used outside the United States of America.
-The country of destination determines whether the authentication is an Apostille or Certification.

 - The California Secretary of State authenticates signatures only on documents issued in the State of California signed by a notary public or the following public officials and their deputies: